tong-ece-cmu/Unnamed-Simulator/architecture03/README.md

 There will be one DRAM module.
 It will handling request from shared L2 cache.
 Not much should change here.

+## Dual Core implementation Roadmap

+So how are we going to do it?
+We are pretty much settled on some facts.
+Cache module is again the star of the show.
+All other module can just be copy and paste.
+So, cache.

+The data structure in cache is fairly straight forward.
+Piece of sram for data.
+Piece of sram for tag.
+A big register for valid bit.
+For incoming address, we need to split it into block index and tag.
+Cache hit if at this index the tag matches with the valid block.
+If cache not hit, the insteresting things begin.

+Keeping track of a counter that count how many cycle for DRAM access is not feasible for new design.
+It's the old cache design.
+It's going to be very unreliable.
+The new design should rely on handshake signals.
+Ready, valid, data, clk.
+So there will be two channels for bi-directional communication between cache and DRAM.
+Valid, data, clk for transmitting side and Ready, data, clk for receiving side.

+Let's first think about the simple case where one cache is communicating with DRAM.

+At rising edge, Cache will put valid high and present the data.

+At the second rising edge, cache will check the ready signal, if it's high, switch the data to next one.
+If no more data, valid signal will be low.

+From DRAM perspective,

+At rising edge, if it's ready, put the ready up.

+At the second rising edge, if cache data is valid, sample in the data.
+If still ready, put ready up.
+Else put ready down.

+For DRAM, we are modeling the latency there.
+So it will initally wait for 4 cycle, then continuously output 32 byte, one block.

+At rising edge, put ready high.

+At next rising edge, if valid, for period after it, record the data, put ready low.
+State machine going from idle to latency state.

+... some cycles later

+Start output data to cache.

+At rising edge, put valid high and present data.

+Next rising edge, if ready held still before, present next data.

+... some cycles later

+Put valid low. state machine go to idle.
+Put receiver side ready high.

+Maybe we need a fourth architecture.

 # Instruction Fetch stage